You can get from Brussels to Amsterdam by train, bus or flight.

 The above information was last verified on 1/24/22.
 Remember to check the latest COVID-19 travel safety regulations for your trip between Brussels and Amsterdam closer to your planned date of departure here.

-The restriction level for your return to Brussels, Belgium from Netherlands is: Partially open.
+The restriction level for your return to Brussels, Belgium from Netherlands is: Fully open.

 This information about your return travel to Belgium was last checked on 1/24/22.
 We do our best to keep this information up-to-date, but regulations can change due to the nature of the coronavirus pandemic, so please double check the latest COVID-19 travel safety regulations for your trip back to Brussels from Amsterdam closer to your date of departure here.

 There are 3 ways that you can travel from Brussels to Amsterdam.
 You can take a flight, coach or train.